james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 are allowed to use, so just specify both the username & password for each role.

 When using an external database service, you will also need to edit the `base.sql` & `grants.sql` scripts.

+# Connecting to EPP Registries

+To connect to an external EPP registry, you need to set up the registry in `registry.json` and set up its login in `logins.json`.

+Each EPP registry will have a name of yor choice, say "example".
+The `logins.json` will have three properties, `username`, `password` and `server`.
+So the `logins.json` entry for `example` might look like this

+	"exmaple" : {
+		"username": "my-login",
+		"password": "my-password",
+		"server": "epp.example.com"
+		}

+The `registry.json` entry must have `desc`, `type` (which is `epp`), `sessions` and `prices`.

+`desc` - A text string of your choice

+`type` - For EPP registries this is `epp`

+`sessions` - Number of simultainious EPP sessions the registry will allow you / you want to maintain

+`prices` - A JSON of the prices you wish to charge.
+This can specify a fixed price, a multiplication factor or a fixed addition to the registry price

+For exmaple

+	"example": {
+		"desc": "An exmaple EPP registry",
+		"type": "epp",
+		"sessions": 3,
+		"prices" : { "default": "x1.5" }
+		}

+In this example, we are going to charge our users a 50% mark up of the whole sale price of the domains.

+EPP requires that you present a client-side certificate.
+Different registries have different requirements on this, so you will need to find out from them what they require.
+Some will issue you with your client-side certificate.

+Once you have a client side certificate you must copy it into `/opt/pems` with the name of the service and the suffix `.pem`.
+In our exmaple that would be `/opt/pems/example.pem`.

+Most changes to the `config` file will happen immediatly, but to add or remove an EPP service, you must restart the PyRar container with

+	$ sudo systemctl restart pyrar